 Audio that started this post

-I heard this audio clip on the radio and it is what got me thinking about the subject.
+I heard this audio clip on the radio from a life insurance ad and it is what got me thinking about the subject.
 I finally found it online so I wanted to share it as well.